Important Dates & Events

 October – Women's History Month

 In 1992, October was proclaimed Women's History Month to acknowledge and celebrate the achievements of women throughout Canadian history.
 October was chosen to coincide with anniversary of the Persons Case, which on October 18, 1929 – through the courage and determination of the Famous Five, the five Canadian women who launched the case – established once and for all that women were "persons" when the Privy Council overturned a Supreme Court of Canada decision and ruled that women were indeed persons, and could become Senators.
 The ruling not only opened the political doors for Canadian women.
 It also clearly asserted that women's equality rights in Canada were fundamental.
-This year the theme is She Did, So Now I Can, which celebrates the actions of inspiring Canadian women that positively impact our lives today, right now, at this very minute.
+Women's History Month recognizes and celebrates the achievements and contributions of women throughout history.
+It is a time to highlight the progress made in women's rights and to acknowledge the work that still needs to be done.

 October 4 – Sisters in Spirit Vigil